With Love For Animals

 Located in Worthington, Ohio, Animal Hospital of Worthington is staffed by a highly motivated and competent team of veterinarians, technicians and customer service providers.
 We are committed to providing our clients with quality service and exceptional veterinary medical care.
 As a full-service small animal hospital specializing in canine and feline care, our facility is designed to provide routine and care for pets of all life stages.

 Animal Hospital of Worthington offers clients a range of available services to suit each pet’s specific health needs.
 Primary services offered include wellness exams, spays & neuters, vaccinations, parasite prevention, flea-tick control, heartworm testing and prevention, and microchip ID.
 We pride ourselves on the techniques we offer to ensure the highest level of care is available at all times for your pet companion.
-Some of our more services include basic and dentistry, reproductive services, canine rehabilitation with an underwater treadmill, a class IV therapeutic laser, and behavior consultations.
+Some of our more advanced services include surgery, routine and advanced dentistry, reproductive services, canine rehabilitation with an underwater treadmill, a class IV therapeutic laser, and behavior consultations.

 Older pets don’t have to hurt!